 Cover furniture.
 IKEA chairs and sofas have a classic frame, but the fabric and color can instantly give away the inexpensive price tag.
 Enter Bemz, a company that specializes in high-quality covers for IKEA furniture.
 Transform a basic piece, like this Mellby chair, with a blush-pink cotton cover for an instant upscale look.

 Layer rugs.
 Elevate an inexpensive jute rug by layering it with a statement accent piece.
 Lawson says it's as simple as following three steps: "Start with a flat-weave, jute, or sisal that will provide some texture.
 Over that, layer a rug with some pattern and color, whether it's a flat-weave or it has a higher pile," she says.
-"Make sure that the top rug covers around three quarters of the natural-fiber rug underneath."

 Style accessories in odd numbers.
 An inexpensive vase or planter can look out of place when styled on its own.
 Instead, buy three similar items, all in varying heights.
 Style them in odd numbers to create vignettes that look like carefully chosen pieces, not cheap impulse buys.